Track Titles To Say What?? Copyright (c) 1999-2014 Mark Turns.

-I think that there should be a law abruptly passed making it illegal for employers or anyone to check your credit whenever you apply for any job or use credit as an excuse to terminate your employment because, that’s discrimination.
-Furthermore, credit has nothing to do with how well that a person performs their job.
-Every time that an inquiry/check is made on your credit within a 6 month-1 year time-line this can hurt your credit especially, if there are several inquiries/checks made against your credit within the above-mentioned time-line.
-This is the other reason amongst other reasons why that many people have given-up as far as seeking employment.
-Question: If a persons credit is going to be used as one of the determining factors in them getting employment, then why would anyone take a chance on going to college along with using student-loans or any other financial resources to pay for college?
+I think that there should be a law abruptly passed making it illegal for employers or anyone to check anyone’s credit whenever they apply for any job or to use credit as an excuse to deny employment and to terminate employment.
+Credit has nothing to do with how well a person performs their job.
+Every time an inquiry/check is made on your credit within a 6 month-1 year timeline this can hurt your credit especially, if there are several inquiries/checks made against your credit within the above-mentioned timeline.
+This is the other reason amongst other reasons why many people have given-up as far as seeking employment.
+Here’s another legitimate question.
+If a persons credit is going to be used as one of the determining factors in getting and retaining employment then why would anyone take a chance on going to college along with using student-loans or any other financial resources to pay for college?
 Think about it.
 If a person can’t get a job nor retain a job because of his/her credit then his/her expenses which could include student-loans may snowball out of control and also bring on more issues.
 There are many times, when risk and foolishness are two totally different things.
 Whether or not you have a college-education you’re going to be in a catch-22.
-People also realize there are times, when politics that also include age-discrimination can also be a factor while seeking employment.
+People also realize there are times, when politics that also include age-discrimination can also be a factor when seeking employment.
 Listen to the following sound-clip titled: “Qualified Person Or Candidate.”